Apache Avro is a data serialization format.

 Type --help for more information.

-This issue is especially egregious because the user is able to install spark-avro
+This issue is especially egregious because the user is able to install spark-avro for the wrong

 Scala version without any indication of error, only to fail at the last moment.